-Mgt 317 Industrial/Organizational Psychology 3 credit hours
+Mgt 317 Industrial/Organizational Psychology

 This course will cover current thought, policies, practice, and tools relevant to industrial/organizational (I/O) psychology and how they can be used in the development of human resources in such areas as employee selection, psychological testing, performance appraisal, training, and development.
 Prerequisites: Mgt 306 and Psy 105.